5 Ways to Use Arrowroot Flour in Your Daily Diet

 |1 1/2 tsp corn starch (cornflour)||2 tsp arrowroot flour|

 - Arrowroot flour is a highly effective thickener for your fruit sauces.
-It makes a lovely shiny, clear sauce unlike corn starch which gives a cloudy finish.
+It makes a lovely shiny, clear sauce unlike corn starch which can give you a cloudy finish.
 Try this delicious raspberry coulis on a baked cheesecake or with yoghurt or ice cream.

 - Gravy or jus benefit from the smoothness of arrowroot.
 It gives them a sleek, classy, glossy finish.
-It is also the modern alternative to brown sauces and thickenings for stews and casseroles.
-Make a slurry first and cool the liquid a little before adding it.
+It is also a healthy, modern alternative for thickening brown sauces, stews and casseroles.
+When you are using arrowroot make a slurry and cool the liquid in your dish a little before adding it.
 Make sure you use it sparingly at there is nothing worse than a lumpy claggy finish.

 - Dusting baked vegetables with arrowroot flour gives them an extra crisp finish.
 Season your vegetables with oil, salt and pepper and spices of your choice.
 Dust them lightly with arrowroot flour and toss them to get an even covering.
 Cook them in a medium hot oven.
 Try dusting these sweet potato fries just before baking.

 - Arrowroot is a very digestible starch and great for young children and the elderly.
 Arrowroot biscuits have been around for decades and are an old-time favourite.
 As children my siblings and I ate them with a little butter sandwiched in-between and they are still a good option for school lunches.